prasan321/Open-Source-Monitoring-Stack/README.md

 # Open-Source-Monitoring-Stack
-This program will help you to we to monitor our applications and infrastructure environments.
+This program will help you to easily monitor our applications and infrastructure environments.

 # Application & Infrastructure Monitoring Application